Mingan Archipelago National Park Reserve

 Mingan Archipelago National Park Reserve or Mingan Archipelago Heritage Site bathes in the waters of the Gulf of St. Lawrence, in the administrative region of Côte-Nord, in Minganie RCM, Havre-Saint-Pierre municipality, facing Anticosti Island.

 Accessible by sea or by air, the reserve protects a thousand islands, islets of rocks, cays and limestone reefs in a mosaic of several ecosystems coexisting on small island surfaces.

-The reserve is home to the largest concentration of erosion monoliths in Canada, important fossil sites, unique ecological environments, alpine arctic flora, including the Mingan thistle, seabirds with the largest concentrations of Arctic terns, Common terns and Common eiders of the St. Lawrence.
+The reserve is home to the largest concentration of erosion monoliths in Canada, important fossil sites, unique ecological environments, alpine arctic flora including the Mingan thistle, and seabirds, containing the largest concentrations of Arctic terns, Common terns and Common eiders on the St. Lawrence river.

 Geology

-The area of the Mingan islands and part of the mainland to the north of them is underlain by Ordovician sedimentary rocks.
+The area of the Mingan islands and part of the mainland to the north is underlain by Ordovician sedimentary rocks.
 The Mingan Islands sequence is composed of two formations — the Romaine below and the Mingan above.

-The exposed parts of the Romaine formation consist of dolomite and a little shale.
+The exposed parts of the Romaine formation consist of dolomite and some shale.
 There may be a sandstone at the base.
-Beds are generally thick and more or less rough in appearance, and in some places they appear kneaded together.
+Beds are generally thick and rough in appearance, and in some places they appear kneaded together.
 The thickness is placed at about 260 feet.

 The Mingan formation is composed of conglomerate, sandstone, and shale.
 These clastic strata are overlain by limestones.

 These strata contain much fragmentary fossil material and locally are poorly cemented.
 The larger part of the formation consists of finegrained limestones of which some have semi-lithographic texture.
 Fossils are locally common and frequently abundant.
 The exposed thickness is estimated not to exceed 155 feet.

 The Mingan Archipelago is a major historical heritage site in Quebec; It is also a mid-Nordic natural environment with some original bio-physical elements: Ordovician limestone, cuestas, morphogenesis associated with the sea, subarctic vegetation cover and varied bird fauna.
 The construction of Highway 138 in 1976 opened up this fragile and unprotected land.
 In 1979, the author of The Mingan Archipelago: A Mid-Nordic Space Between Exploitation and Conservation, proposed that this archipelago become a park for conservation and extensive recreation, which was done in 1984.